m13253/matrixbot-ezlogin/Readme.md

    Use a Matrix client, for example, [Element](https://matrix.org/ecosystem/clients/element/), to log into your bot account.
 Type in your recovery key when asked.

    Go to settings.
-In the Sessions tab, sign out of any unverified or unrecognized sessions.
+In the Sessions tab, sign out any unverified or unrecognized sessions.

    Finally, sign out of Element.